JamboKurni/JamboKurni/README.md

-# Greetings 👋
+# Greetings I am James 👋

-I am James and I am looking to seek a career in the world of data and technology, with a focus on artificial intelligence and data science.
+I am looking to seek a career in the world of data and technology, with a focus on artificial intelligence, machine learning and data science.

 Currently studying Physics and Astrophysics at university and searching for work experience.